-

 Description

-When working cross platform, in particular when producing a dylib from Rust and then again consuming it, the current resolution of #[link(name = "mylib"]
+When working cross platform, in particular when producing a dylib from Rust and then again consuming it, the current resolution of #[link(name = "mylib"] is somewhat confusing.

 -